VeeDaisy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that list environment variables
+script that list local,  environment variables and all functions